Favorite Wine Essentials

 Wine Glasses

-Finally, for large parties, I have three cases of Libbey wine glasses purchased from a local restaurant supply store.
+For large parties, I have three cases of Libbey wine glasses purchased from a local restaurant supply store.
 They look good, they’re dishwasher safe, and for the price, you don’t care if they break.
 These are not for wine tastings – just for parties.

 Glass Towels